Categories

 Use the Water in the Small Nalgene Bottle First

 It is possible to unfreeze a frozen Nalgene bottle but the process consumes valuable fuel.
+To unmelt the Nalgene, boil water in a pot and place the bottle in the water without touching the bottle of the pot.

 Be aware that a bottle full of water will freeze top-down, sealing the opening first.
 You can mitigate this problem by flipping the bottle upside down, but make sure the lid is tight.

-Use the water in the Flask second
+Use the water in the flask second

 Once my small Nalgene is empty, I rely on the flask or double-wall vacuum insulated thermos.
 This will keep me hydrated the rest of the way to camp.
-I’ve never had ice form inside the flask in the PNW.
+I’ve never had ice form inside a flask in the PNW.
 I use a Hydro Flask Wide-Mouth Water Bottle – 18 fl. oz., a design that has been replaced with a 20 oz version.
 Take whatever size you require.
-A flask will allow you to maintain liquid all day in very cold weather, provided the liquid was very hot or oiling when you filled it.
+A flask will allow you to maintain liquid all day in very cold weather, provided the liquid was hot or boiling when you filled it.

-In weather above 25º F, I usually don’t bring the flask because I don’t need it and it weighs more (10.7 ounces) than a 32 ounce Nalgene bottle (6.2 oz).
 Above 25º F the two Nalgene bottles are moving as I hike and usually will not fully freeze.
 I will not always fill the larger Nalgene completely because I only want to carry what I need.
 I always plan to melt snow when temperatures are below freezing.
 The warmer the weather, the more water I carry.

 I only carry a water filter when temperatures are consistently above freezing.
 Water freezing inside a filtration cartridge will damage it.
+I have never needed water purification tablets in the Pacific Northwest.

-In the morning I’ll start the day with boiling water for the flask and a small Nalgene bottle.
-Same routine each day to resupply my water.
+In the morning I’ll start the day with boiling water for the flask and the small Nalgene bottle.
+Same routine each day to resupply the water.
 Around camp, I’m also filling my mug with tea from my cooking pot.
 Although I try to get by with carrying only 1–1.5 liters while hiking, I’m always consuming more than that each day at camp.
 This way there is never frozen water and always enough to keep hydrated.

 enjoying the snow